Mélanie Bonis (1858 ‑ 1937)

-Only reluctantly did the family allow their daughter to study at the Paris Conservatoire.
-Forced by her parents into a marriage with a 22-years-older industrialist, she had to take care of his five children.
-She herself brought three children into the world.
-The family circumstances allowed Mel to devote herself much more to composition from 1900 onwards.
-She then received several awards for her compositions.
+Only reluctantly did the family allow their daughter, Melanie, to study at the Paris Conservatory.
+Forced by her parents into marriage with an industrialist 22 years her senior, she had to care for his five children.
+She herself gave birth to three children.
+Family circumstances allowed Mel to devote more time to composition beginning in 1900.
+During this time she received several awards for her compositions.

 In 1916, in the midst of World War I, Mel Bonis composed this light-hearted piece for flute and piano.
 Her eldest son had been conscripted as a prisoner of war for forced labor in the canton of Vaud.
 This piece was probably written during a visit of Mélanie Bonis.
 It reflects a moment of happiness in a difficult time.